Recent from talks

 Dan Breen

-Daniel Breen (11 August 1894 – 27 December 1969) was an Irish republican.
-He was member of the Irish Republican Army during the Irish War of Independence and the Irish Civil War.
+Daniel Breen (10 October 1894 – 27 December 1969) was an Irish republican.
+He was member of the Irish Republican Army during the Irish War of Independence and the Irish Civil War and was wounded a number of times.
 In later years he was a Fianna Fáil politician.

 Breen was sworn into the Irish Republican Brotherhood in 1912 and the Irish Volunteers in 1914.
 On 21 January 1919, the day the First Dáil met in Dublin, Breen – who described himself as "a soldier first and foremost" – took part in the Soloheadbeg ambush.
 The ambush party of eight men, led by Séumas Robinson, attacked two Royal Irish Constabulary men who were escorting explosives to a quarry.
 The two policemen, James McDonnell and Patrick O'Connell, were fatally shot during the incident.
-The ambush is considered to be the first incident of the Irish War of Independence and was carried out with the help of intelligence supplied by Breen's younger brother Laurence ("Lar").
+The ambush is considered to be the first incident of the Irish War of Independence and was carried out with the help of intelligence supplied by Breen's younger brother and fellow Volunteer Laurence (1900–1940); "Lar" Breen, then aged 18, was imprisoned for "seditious" activities.

 Breen later recalled: